dgleba/vamp206a/README.md

+# Virtual Server Setup Scripts - Docker Ubuntu Apache MySQL PHP Python Django etc..

+Scripts to setup a Server, usually virtual, for Docker, Ubuntu, Python, Ruby, Node, PHP, etc.

-# Virtualbox Server - Ubuntu Apache MySQL PHP Python Django - Windows host, Linux guest.
+It originally started as Script to create a Virtualbox Web Server - Ubuntu Apache MySQL PHP Python Django - Windows host, Linux guest.

 [https://github.com/dgleba/vamp206a](https://github.com/dgleba/vamp206a)

 ---

-# Latest usage instructions...
+# Latest usage instructions  (see \a9\...

 Lately, I have been using a trimmed down provisioning routine.
 It is in `\a9\` folder.

 It is mostly to setup docker, a few aliases, some security software, and not much more.

+# OTHER INSTRUCTIONS..

+These are older, but they show some perspective of the change over time.
+Some stuff at the beginning may be out of date, but the ideas may be useful in understanding the current status and how to use this project.